AndreadisStel/SCC-Coloring-Algorithm-Parallel/README.md

 Developed as part of a parallel computing course.

 You can find out more about the algorithm in this [paper](BFS_and_Coloring-Based_Parallel_Algorithms_for_Strongly_Connected_Components_and_Related_Problems.pdf).\
-You can learn more about the task in the [assignment](SCC-Algorithm-Assignment.pdf)
+You can learn more about the task in the [assignment](SCC-Algorithm-Assignment.pdf).